-SOCI 3800 Special Topics in Sociology or Anthropology.
-(3) On demand
+SOCI 3800 Special Topics in Sociology or Anthropology (3) on demand

-This course will involve in-depth exploration into a unique topic in either Sociology or Anthropology.
+This course will involve in-depth exploration into a unique topic in Sociology.
 The course content will rotate from year to year.
 Students may repeat the course for credit so long as the topic changes and with departmental approval.

-SOCI 3900 Research Methods in Social Science.
-(3) Fall
+SOCI 3900 Methods I: Introduction to Methodology (3) Fall

 A study of basic social science research methodology.
 Topics considered include: research design and data collection, writing a literature review, measurement and causality, fitting models to data with various methods, graphic analysis, and the use of statistical software.
+An emphasis is placed on designing a research project.

-SOCI 3950 Qualitative Research Methods.
-(3) Spring
+SOCI 3950 Methods II: Understanding Data Analysis (3) Spring